NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 more detail in :numref:`post-spacing`.

-In :numref:`mapproj-example` we show the effect of using map-projected images on accuracy of the final DEM.
+In :numref:`mapproj-example` we show the effect of using mapprojected images on accuracy of the final DEM.

-It is important to note that we could have map-projected the images using the ISIS tool ``cam2map``, as described in :numref:`aligning-images`.
+It is important to note that we could have mapprojected the images using the ISIS tool ``cam2map``, as described in :numref:`aligning-images`.
 The current approach could be
-preferable since it allows us to choose the DEM to map-project onto, and it is much faster, since ASP’s ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.
+preferable since it allows us to choose the DEM to mapproject onto, and it is much faster, since ASP’s ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.